Wei Qing of the Han Dynasty — From Slave to Great Marshal

 Some people also believed that the emperor needed to restrain Wei Qing’s clan, which involved the queen, crown prince, and a powerful princess, so Huo Qubing was allowed to accomplish more.

-At last, Wei Qing encountered the well-prepared, the strongest main force of the King of Xiongnu, unexpectedly.
+At last, Wei Qing unexpectedly encountered the well-prepared, the strongest main force of the King of Xiongnu.

 At that time, two generals that were supposed to lead their armies to join and support Wei Qing got lost.

-Facing the outnumbered strong enemy, with two generals and so many soldiers missing, Wei Qing immediately changed his plan.
+Facing the outnumbered strong enemy, with two generals and many soldiers missing, Wei Qing immediately changed his plan.

 Bronze Sword and Its Sword Decoration of the Han Dynasty — Nanyang Antique Archaeology Institute (Photo by Dongmaiying)

-He quickly built a solid military base in the desert using chariots and then sent his cavalry troop to fight bravely.
+He built a solid military base in the desert using chariots and sent his cavalry troop to fight bravely.
 Soon, when a fresh gale stormed, he separated his army and commanded them to besiege the King of Xiongnu from two wings.

-After seeing the huge losses of his main force, the King of Xiongnu escaped.
+After seeing the enormous losses of his main force, the King of Xiongnu escaped.

 In the end, Wei Qing led his second-class soldiers and won this decisive battle after long and intense fights.

-Huo Qubing conquered other lords and troops of Xiongnu and held a big worship ceremony on their holy mountain.
+Huo Qubing conquered other lords and troops of the Xiongnu and held a big worship ceremony on their holy mountain.

-Together, they perished over 90,000 Xiongnu soldiers and captured large numbers of livestock; the border issues were completely solved by these two great marshals.
+Together, they perished over 90,000 Xiongnu soldiers and captured large numbers of livestock; these two great marshals completely solved the border issues.

 Assassination and Forgiveness

-Those two generals, who were supposed to lead their troops to support Wei Qing, got lost in the desert and did not meet him as they planned.
+Those two generals, who were supposed to lead their troops to support Wei Qing, got lost in the desert and did not meet him as they had planned.

-This made Wei Qing have to lead much fewer numbers of second-class soldiers to fight against Xiongnu’s best cavalry troops in the final battle in the severe desert and made the King of Xiongnu successfully flee.
+This made Wei Qing have to lead much fewer second-class soldiers to fight against Xiongnu’s best cavalry troops in the final battle in the severe desert and made the King of Xiongnu successfully flee.

 So, Wei Qing sent people to inquire about those two generals and reported this incident to the emperor.